 Participation in class discussion: 15%

 Oral Presentation: 15%

 Short Paper 1 (4-6 pages): 20%

 Short Paper 2 (4-6 pages): 20%

 Final Paper (8-10 pages): 30%

 A Note on Academic Dishonesty: Regardless of the quality of work, plagiarism is punishable with a failing grade in the class and possible dismissal from the program.
-Plagiarism may be broadly defined as copying of materials from sources without duly citing them, claiming other's ideas as one's own

-without proper reference to them, and buying materials such as essays/exams.
+Plagiarism may be broadly defined as copying of materials from sources without duly citing them, claiming other's ideas as one's own without proper reference to them, and buying materials such as essays/exams.
 If you have questions about what constitutes plagiarism, please ask your instructor.

 COURSE SCHEDULE (subject to change at the instructor's discretion)

-Week 1 Tuesday, May 6th:
+Week 1 Tuesday, April 1st:

-Lecture: Introduction:

-Islam and the rest of the World: How Islam travelled West.
-The West's perception of Islam: a question of methodology Reading:
+Lecture: Introduction: Islam and the rest of the World: How Islam travelled West.
+The West's perception of Islam: a question of methodology

 - Christopher J. Walker, 'Friends or Foes?
-The Islamic East, and the West', History Today, March 2007 - Edward Said, Orientalism, chapter one 'Knowing the Oriental ' pp. 31-49 - Richard Bulliet, 'a case of selective memory' International Herald Tribune July 11, 2007 Key Topics to discuss:
+The Islamic East, and the West', History Today, March 2007 - Edward Said, Orientalism, chapter one 'Knowing the Oriental', pp. 31-49 - Richard Bulliet, 'a case of selective memory' International Herald Tribune July 11, 2007

 How does the West perceive the Muslim world?
 Why?

-Thursday, May 8th:
+Thursday, April 3rd:

-Lecture: France and her North African Empire: the Conquest of Algeria Reading:
+Lecture: France and her North African Empire: the Conquest of Algeria

 - Jules Ferry, 'On French Colonial Expansion', Speech before the French Chamber of deputies, March 28th, 1884. - Library of Congress Country Studies: Algeria From 'France in Algeria' to 'Polarization and Politicization' - Timothy Baycroft, 'The Empire and the nation: The place of colonial images in the Republican Visions of the French Nation' in Martin Evans (ed), Empire and Culture: the French Experience, 1830 1940.
-Key Topics to discuss:

 How was the France affected by colonialism?
 How was Algeria affected by colonialism?
 In what ways did French colonial policy differ from Britain?
 What were Ferry's motives?
 Baycroft uses the terms 'assimilation' and 'association'.
 What does he mean?

-Week 2: Tuesday, May 13th:
+Week 2: Tuesday, April 8th:

-Lecture: The Algerian War: the effects on the metropole Reading: - Library of Congress Country Studies: Algeria.
-From 'War of Independence' to 'The General's Putsch'. - Jean-Benoît Nadeau & Julie Barlow, What makes the French so French: Sixty Million Frenchmen can't be wrong, chapter 8 'Algeria: the unacknowledged war' pp. 101-114 - The Manifesto of the 121 Out of class visit: in your own time (before the next session) visit the Saint Michel Bridge (metro Saint Michel or Cité line 4) and look for the memorial plaque commemorating the 17 October 1961 massacre.
-Key Topics to discuss:
+Lecture: The Algerian War: the effects on the metropole Reading:

+- Library of Congress Country Studies: Algeria.
+From 'War of Independence' to 'The General's Putsch'. - Jean-Benoît Nadeau & Julie Barlow, What makes the French so French: Sixty Million Frenchmen can't be wrong, chapter 8 'Algeria: the unacknowledged war' pp. 101-114 - The Manifesto of the 121

+Out of class visit: in your own time (before the next session) visit the Saint Michel Bridge (metro Saint Michel or Cité line 4) and look for the memorial plaque commemorating the 17 October 1961 massacre.

 Discussion on the 'out of class visit' The effects of the Algerian War on Metropolitan France.
 The effects of the colonial legacy on French society today.

-Oral Presentation

-Group 1

-- Mehdi Charef, Summer of 62 (les Cartouches Gauloises)

-- Yasmina Khadra, What the Day owes the Night, Vintage, 2011
+- Mehdi Charef, Summer of 62 (les Cartouches Gauloises) - Yasmina Khadra, What the Day owes the Night, Vintage, 2011

-Thursday, May 15th:
+Thursday, April 10th

 Hand in Short Paper 1 (4-6 pages)

-Oral Presentation

-Group 2

-- Rachid Bouchareb, Days of Glory (Les Indigènes)

-- Leila Sebbar, The Seine was red, Paris October 1961, Indiana University Press, 2008
+- Rachid Bouchareb, Days of Glory (Les Indigènes) - Leila Sebbar, The Seine was red, Paris October 1961, Indiana University Press, 2008

 Lecture:

-Laicité and Islam The History of Laïcité in France Reading:
+Laicité and Islam The History of Laïcité in France

 - Jocelyne Cesari, 'Islam in France: the shaping of a religious minority' in Yvonne Haddad-Yazbek (ed), Muslims in the West from Sojourners to Citizens, Oxford: OUP, 2002 (p.
-36-51) - John Bowen, Why the French don't like Headscarves, 'Remembering Laicité' pp. 11-33 Key Topics to discuss:
+36-51) - John Bowen, Why the French don't like Headscarves, 'Remembering Laicité' pp. 11-33